davidsneighbour/hugo-modules/modules/debug/documentation/_index.md

 disablenote = false
 ```

-* **namespace:** (string) namespace slug for your plugin/theme. keep it short. three characters are enough.
+* **`namespace`:** (string) namespace slug for your plugin/theme. keep it short. three characters are enough.
 There is no restriction on this, but think about the look of the loglines with longer namespaces.
-* **debuglevel:** (number, 0 to 10) set the severity level that should maximally be shown.
+* **`debuglevel`:** (number, 0 to 10) set the severity level that should maximally be shown.
 The higher the more info/debug on your CLI.
 10 is maximum and can be helpful to debug issues.
-* **disablenote:** (bool) disables the note at the beginning that the debug module is used.
+* **`disablenote`:** (bool) disables the note at the beginning that the debug module is used.

-{{< debugprint "Resources" >}}